altanner/graphical-data-apps/site-build/content/posts/00requirements.md

 {{< /admonition >}}

 ### Expected experience
-We try to be as inclusive as possible, but to get the most out of this course, you should have:
+We try to be as inclusive as possible regarding your coding level, but to get the most out of this course, you should have:
 * experience of Python to an intermediate level; for example, you should understand **functions, conditionals, modules and loops**.
 If you have attended any of our [courses](https://milliams.com/courses/data_analysis_python/) on [data analysis](https://milliams.com/courses/applied_data_analysis/), you will be ready to approach this course.
 * at least a little experience of the [`pandas`](https://pandas.pydata.org/) library.
 * [**Anaconda Navigator**](https://www.anaconda.com/products/distribution) installed.
 Alternatively, if you feel comfortable working in another IDE (for example [**VS Code**](https://code.visualstudio.com/Download) or [**PyCharm**](https://www.jetbrains.com/pycharm/), you are welcome to use those).